1. Leaving similar domains on the table

 The domain name is the business owner’s responsibility.
 You cannot risk losing domain logins and passwords when your marketing or IT staff leave – what happens if renewals go to their unchecked email address?

-Register the domain in your name using your email address – or a general business address that is always checked by someone.
+Register the domain in your name, using your email address – or a general business address that is always checked by you or won’t change when someone leaves.
 That way you’ll never miss important information about payments required, security breaches, alerts or updates.

 3. Not ticking the auto-renew option when registering your domain